JacKaL37/LLM-lab/_notes.md

   - the components themselves can
   -

-- two servers
+- two databases
-  - context server
+  - context database
-  - user server
+  - user database
   -

 ? should the server be stateless?